 Why We Like It: Dave is so dedicated to helping individuals get out of debt and become financially independent and at peace that he has a “debt-free scream” on-air weekly where real people sign up to come on air and “scream” out in happiness that they have achieved their goal.
 So, it really works!
 Additionally, multiple new episodes are released daily so you’ll never be short of information and advice.

 Best for a Financial Mindset and Lifestyle Makeover

 Optimal Finance Daily has a unique approach to the personal finance podcast genre.
-Rather than interviewing individuals, the podcast’s hosts read from different blogs that cover personal finance tips, tricks, stories, and more.
-Each episode narrates a blog post that has been specially curated by the OFD team (with permission from the author).
+Rather than interviewing individuals, the podcast hosts read blogs covering personal finance tips, tricks, stories, and more.
+Each episode narrates a blog post specially curated by the OFD team (with permission from the author).
 Rather than you sifting through tons of different blog posts that cover one of the many different personal finance topics, they read these pieces and summarize them for you.
 A habit-forming and unique twist on the personal finance podcast field makes Optimal Finance Daily stand out in our minds as a great podcast to follow.

 From The Website: “We hand-pick and read you the best content on personal development, minimalism, finance, health, business, and more with author permission.
 Think of Optimal Living Daily as an audio blog or blogcast where the best blogs are narrated to you for free.
 Inspire positive changes in your life on the go.”

 Why We Like It: It’s different.
 We all read blogs and articles to get information – think about the last time you googled “how to get out of debt.”
 There are thousands and thousands of results for each question!
 Having a team of dedicated individuals curate content from these blog posts based upon relevance and excellence makes it easy to learn (and listen to).
 They also promote journalists by sharing their stories, which is awesome!